 – 1 tbsp coconut butter or sunflower oil if you can’t get the former

 – ½ tin coconut milk

-- generous amount of freshly ground black pepper
+– Generous amount of freshly ground black pepper

-- juice of half and lemon or lime
+– Juice of half and lemon or lime

 To serve pour over the sesame oil and lemon/lime juice.

-Why are brussel sprouts so good for you?
+Why are Brussel sprouts so good for you?

 Brussels sprouts may have unique health benefits in terms of DNA protection.

-Studies have shown that there are certain compounds in Brussels sprouts that improve the stability of DNA inside the white blood cells by blocking the activity of sulphotransferase enzymes.
+Studies have shown that there are certain compounds in Brussel sprouts that improve the stability of DNA inside the white blood cells by blocking the activity of sulphotransferase enzymes.
 White blood cells are a key part of our defence system against pathogens in our bodies.
-Myelodysplastic Syndrome (MDS) is the name given to a group of disorders associated with bone marrow related disorders resulting in blood cell imbalances such as Leukopoenia, reduced numbers of mature white blood cells in the circulatory system.
+Myelodysplastic Syndrome (MDS) is the name given to a group of disorders associated with bone marrow related disorders resulting in blood cell imbalances such as Leukopenia, reduced numbers of mature white blood cells in the circulatory system.

 As you can imagine this would result in reoccurring infection and therefore cellular damage on systemic level, disease.
 Scientists have seen that consuming 1.25 cups of Brussels sprouts a day can prevent the action of sulphotransferase enzymes so halting the process.
 However that is an awful lot of Brussels sprouts for a normal person to consume so unless you have an existing blood disorder I would probably just advise you to eat them as and when you can.